miriammenzel/PLImig/README.md

 ```

 ## Setting up the program for development
-In addition to the install instructions for the exeuction of PLImg some other packages are needed for tests and documentation.
+In addition to the install instructions for the exeuction of PLImig some other packages are needed for tests and documentation.

 Example using Ubuntu or Debian:
 ```bash